Omni Calculator logo

 In order to determine how long your presentation takes, you first need to find your speaking speed — how many words per minute of speech you can deliver.
 For example, the average speaking speed in English is 130 wpm (words per minute).
 If, however, you are frequently told that you speak very slowly or very fast, you should adjust this value accordingly.

 You could also measure your speaking speed experimentally.
 Set a timer to one minute and start reading a passage of text aloud.
 Once the timer stops, count the words you managed to read.
-This number is your words per minute speech speed — you can input it directly into our calculator after selecting the 'custom' radio button.
+This number is your words per minute speech speed — you can input it directly into our calculator after selecting the radio button Other.

 Words per minute (reading)